bizuyghur/Locales/README.md

 Locales
 =======

-These are the translation locals RFA uses for their public website.
+These are the translation locales RFA uses for their public website.
 Enjoy!

 bo = Tibetan<br>
 en = English<br>